HarishJagdale0/OnExam.com/README.md

 # 📝 OnExam.com

 **OnExam.com** is a powerful, flexible, and secure platform for creating and managing **online exam portals**.
-Built to support schools, colleges, coaching institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease.** avdsvvdv dv to derive it to protecting them mamvv  nnx vpzcz cznzcxc mv vnlzn cbxcc
+Built to support schools, colleges, coaching institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease.** avdsvvdv dv to derive it to protecting them mamvv  nnx vpzcz cznzcxc mv vnlzn cbxcc znvzn  xn x
 ---

 ## 🚀 Features